josephdevelops/bbstray/README.md

 # BBStray

-This is a page I created for my friend.
-He was symotaniously releasing an EP and video series on YouTube.
+This is a one-page site I created for my friend.
+He was simultaneously releasing an EP and video series on YouTube.

 View the site here: https://josephdevelops.github.io/BBStray/

-You can view the web series here: https://youtu.be/BrU1eZ_Z9Q8
+You can view the web-series here: https://youtu.be/BrU1eZ_Z9Q8

-The artist now uses a more simple linktree so this project is no longer active but I keep it here if anyone wants to see it.
+The artist now uses a simpler link solution so this project is no longer active.
+I keep the project here on Github for reference.